-Standards-based arts educators encourage their students to apply critical thinking to the artifacts and processes that they find most compelling: the artwork of their own, of their peers, and of the artists in the wide world they are growing to understand.
-Precisely because of the emotional connections that students make to and through works of art, the application of critical thinking to understanding and evaluating those works leads to the development of structures or elements of thought implicit in all reasoning: purpose, problem, or question-atissue; assumptions; concepts; empirical grounding; reasoning leading to conclusions; implications and consequences; objections from alternative viewpoints; and frame of reference.
+Standards-based arts educators encourage their students to apply critical thinking to the artifacts and processes that they find most compelling: the art work of themselves, their peers, and the artists in the wide world they are growing to understand.
+Precisely because of the emotional connections that students make to and through works of art, the application of critical thinking to understanding and evaluating those works leads to the development of those structures or elements of thought implicit in all reasoning: purpose, problem, or question-at-issue; assumptions; concepts; empirical grounding; reasoning leading to conclusions; implications and consequences; objections from alternative viewpoints; and frame of reference.
 Critical thinking also builds contextual awareness as an indirect but fundamental aspect of artistic practice and appreciation.
+Through viewing, making and discussing art works, students come to realize that the arts do not exist in isolation, but are always situated within multiple dimensions, including time, space, culture and history.

 Regarding the process of problem-solving, students who actively study the arts necessarily engage in and develop a disciplined, step-by-step approach to problems in creating, realizing, or understanding art.
-The steps involved may vary from one arts discipline to another, and the order of steps in the process may change according to the personal ideas of the student artist, which in turn may prompt more than one iteration of work.
+The steps involved may vary from one arts discipline to another and the order of steps in the process may change according to the personal ideas of the student artist, which in turn may prompt more than one iteration of work.
 But the underlying discipline is always present.
-When working within the arts, as with most valuable processes in our world, students engage in allocating resources, monitoring progress, and evaluating results.
+When working with the arts, as with most valuable processes in our world, students engage in allocating resources, monitoring progress, and evaluating the results.